 The Company, in the ordinary course of business, sets up appropriate provisions for its present legal or constructive obligations, if any, in accordance with its policies on provisions and contingencies.
 In recognizing and measuring provisions, management takes risk and uncertainties into account.

-No provision for probable losses arising from legal contingencies was recognized in the Company's financial statements as at December 31, 2019 and 2018.
+No provision for probable losses arising from legal contingencies was recognized in the Company's interim financial statements as at September 30, 2020 and December 31, 2019.

 Estimates and Assumptions